-ERIC W. MORAN is a Member of the Firm in the Litigation & Business Disputes and Employment, Labor & Workforce Management practices, in the New York office of Epstein Becker Green.
+ERIC W. MORAN is a Member of the Firm in the Litigation & Business Disputes and Employment, Labor & Workforce Management practices, in the New York and Princeton offices of Epstein Becker Green.

 - Represents clients in complex commercial litigation matters, including business and banking disputes